Paolo Tullio: Personal

 Tullio married watercolour artist Susan Morley in 1975 after they met each other at Trinity College; they had two children, but separated in 2004.
 He died in June 2015 at the age of 65.
+Tullio was close friends with singer Chris de Burgh whom he also met at Trinity College.
+Later they even became brothers-in-law when de Burgh married Susan's sister, Diane, in 1978.